 RCI vs II: Who to Choose?

 If you’re interested in vacation exchange but haven’t purchased your timeshare yet, you’ll want to watch this video.
 Different vacation clubs are affiliated with RCI or Interval International (II), the two leading vacation exchange networks.
 II has fewer resorts than RCI, with 3,200 resorts in 92 countries, though they’re arguably just as stunning and exciting as RCI’s 4,200+ resorts.
 II is affiliated with top brands like Disney Vacation Club, Hyatt Vacation Club, and Marriott Vacation Club, as well as Westgate, who is affiliated with both RCI and II.
 The club you become a part of determines which vacation exchange network you can trade in your ownership with.
-So, be prepared!
+So, do your homework!
 Explore resort destinations and perks of exchange with each company, as well as any membership or exchange fees, to determine which kind of ownership is right for you.

 Extra Vacations and Last Call Vacations